 Keep in mind that wearing the right clothing can also increase your chances of survival.
 Your clothes are the first line of defense against the environment.

-Hypothermia can very well kill you in the wild, especially in cold climates, so knowing how to build a fire is very important.
-Other than for heat, you also need fire to cook your food and boil your water.
-It's also a source of light when you need to spend the night outdoors.
+Hypothermia can very well kill you in the wild, especially in cold climates, so knowing how to build a fire is a basic survival skill you have to master.
+Besides heat, you also need fire to cook your food and boil your water.
+It’s also a source of light when you need to spend the night outdoors.

-Remember that in order to get a fire going you'd need air, fuel, and ignition.
+Remember that to get a fire going, you’d need air, fuel, and ignition.
 This infographic shows the ideal types of tinder, kindling, and fuel to keep your fire going.

 You can prepare firestarters of your own using common household items.

-You can survive for 3 days tops without water, depending on your own physical capability and the environment.
-But you'd want to avoid that situation at all costs.
+You can survive three days tops without water, depending on your physical capability and the environment.
+But you’d want to avoid that situation at all costs.
 Dehydration is fatal.
 You can lose a whole lot of water just by staying out in the sun.

-There’s a lot of ways to purify water to make it safe for consumption, the most common ones being boiling, filtering and chemical treatment.
+There are a lot of ways to purify water to make it safe for consumption, the most common ones being boiling, filtering, and chemical treatment.
 Check out the video above to learn how to purify water through boiling.

-There are many wild edibles that you can eat.
-Bird eggs, fish and even some insects are relatively safe to eat.
+Luckily, there are many wild edibles you can eat.
+Bird eggs, fish, and even some insects are relatively safe to eat.
+It’s just a matter of mastering survival skills like identifying edible plants, rigging traps, and hunting.

 Thanks to modern technology, we tend to rely on smartphones and GPS to help us navigate and find our way around.
 You most likely won’t have that convenience when out in the wild or in emergency situations.
 Learning how to navigate the “old-school” way is still the safest and most reliable way, especially when you suddenly find yourself lost in the wild.